 In the Berkshires we are thinking of wool, furniture, and energy in addition to food.
 In the spirit of the Buy Eugene program, the Schumacher Center and BerkShares, Inc. are joining with members of the Chamber of Commerce, community bankers, government officials, and philanthropists to develop the tools, networks, and culture that will unite existing economic development efforts in our home region under an ethos of import replacement.
 Our goal is to turn “supply chains” into “supply loops” and allow “community supported industry” to flourish.

-We are recording our adventures on our website, building our toolkit of applied programs, and sharing what we learn as we go.
-Your support will help us continue this work.
+We’re recording our adventures on our website, building our toolkit of applied programs, and sharing what we learn as we go.